rootwork/dotfiles/README.md

+Various dotfiles created and/or customized by Ivan Boothe.
+Building on the shoulders of giants.

 <!-- The following section, from "ts" to "te", is an automatically-generated
   table of contents, updated whenever this file changes.
 Do not edit within this section. -->